HCWDavid/HCWDavid.github.io/_posts/2020-09-30-database-management-system.md

   - FileHandle will get the information (counters, file name) it needs for file manipulation.
 - close:
   - close the FileHandle properly so that information about the counter will write back to the file

+FH:

+- read:
+  - read the actual "fileName" of a given page if the file name exists
+- write:
+  - write a certain page into the file (disk)
+- append:
+  - write to the end of the file (given the total page of the file)
+- totalPage:
+  - basically, return the total page of you appened.